 The goal of a hardware-software partitioned implementation is to achieve the fast execution time of a hardware implementation while retaining the flexible programmability of a software implementation.
-Typically, the most computationintensive kernels that are conducive to hardware acceleration are extracted from an algorithm and realized as hardware, while the remaining computations are carried out in software.
+Typically, the most computation-intensive kernels that are conducive to hardware acceleration are extracted from an algorithm and realized as hardware, while the remaining computations are carried out in software.
 In such a scenario, the hardware kernels are utilized in different contexts under software control.
-Thus, the hardwaresoftware implementation combines the flexibility of software and the performance benefits of hardware.
+Thus, the hardware-software implementation combines the flexibility of software and the performance benefits of hardware.

-In general, the determination of an optimal partitioning strategy while satisfying a set of constraints is an NP-hard problem [1] and several heuristic methods for its solution have been proposed (e.g., [2], [3]).
+In general, the determination of an optimal partitioning strategy while satisfying a set of constraints is an NP-hard problem [1] and several heuristic methods for its solution have been proposed (e.g., [8,9]).
 In this paper, we present a domain-specific approach to generating high-performance hardware-software implementations of fast Fourier transform algorithms (FFT).
 The partitioning strategy is based on heuristics derived from the FFT's divide-and-conquer algorithmic structure and further refined by feedback-driven exploration of candidate designs.

 The discrete Fourier transform (DFT) is an important primitive underlying many DSP applications.
-Fast algorithm to compute the DFT-called FFT algorithms-have been extensively studied and exhibit very regular structure.
-An FFT algorithm recursively decomposes a large DFT into repeated calculations of many smaller DFTs.
+Fast algorithms to compute the DFT-called FFT algorithms-have been studied extensively and they are known to exhibit a regular structure (i.e., an FFT algorithm decomposes a large DFT into many smaller DFTs recursively).
 From this general structure, we infer that the hardware accelerated kernels must be in the form of throughput-optimized DFT cores for small problem sizes.
-When considering two-power problem sizes (i.e., DFTs on 2^n points), we only need to consider two-power sized DFT kernels (i.e., DFT{2^k}).
-By off-loading the appropriate kernels into hardware, the software receives the benefit of hardware acceleration and yet can still compute arbitrary sized DFTs on top of the available kernels.
-Different kernels in hardware yield different performance (e.g., operations per second) and necessitate different amounts of resources (e.g., logic or number of BRAM).
+When considering two-power problem sizes (i.e., DFTs on $2^n$ points), we only need to consider two-power sized DFT kernels (i.e., $DFT{2^k}$ ).
+By offloading the appropriate kernels into hardware, the software receives the benefit of hardware acceleration and yet can still compute arbitrary (sized) DFTs on top of the available kernels.
+Different kernels synthesized in hardware yield different performance (e.g., operations per second) and necessitate different amounts of resources (e.g., logic or number of BRAM).

-As a consequence, the DFT partitioning problem becomes the problem of selecting the appropriate set of throughputoptimized two-power sized DFT cores to satisfy a given resource constraint (logic, power, energy) while maximizing a scalar metric, such as performance.
+As a consequence, the DFT partitioning problem becomes the problem of selecting the appropriate set of throughput-optimized two-power sized DFT cores to satisfy a given resource constraint (logic, power, energy) while maximizing a scalar metric, such as performance.
 We present our solution to this problem in two parts.
-First, in what we call the forward design problem, we make use of the Spiral [4] generator framework to automatically produce a hardwaresoftware implementation given a pre-specified partitioning strategy, in our case defined by the set of DFT cores available in hardware.
-These hardware cores are generated using Spiral [5], [6] and are often faster and smaller than other available implementations.
-Secondly, we solve the inverse design problem: given the desired constraints and an objective function, select the optimal set of two-power-sized DFT cores to include in hardware.
+First, in what we call the forward design problem, we make use of the Spiral [14] generator framework to automatically produce a hardware-software implementation given a prespecified partitioning strategy, in our case defined by the set of DFT cores available in hardware.
+These hardware cores are generated using Spiral [12, 13] and are often faster and smaller than other available implementations.
+Second, we solve the inverse design problem: given the desired constraints and an objective function, select the optimal set of two-power-sized DFT cores to include in hardware.
 Together, the overall design generation problem is solved by first solving the inverse design problem by emulating the hardware cores (i.e., without synthesizing any DFT cores) and then the resulting forward design problem, given the candidate hardware cores.
 In solving the inverse design problem, a simple scalar optimization metric (e.g., runtime) is used to maximize the performance for a single DFT problem size.
 The scalar metric can also be defined as the average performance over multiple problem sizes (to optimize a DFT library) or a composite function that takes into account a combination of performance, power, and logic cost simultaneously.